Stamp duty holiday extended

-Well, the stamp duty holiday has certainly worked.
-The government launched the tax break as part of its “Plan for Jobs” in July and by September reported a 20% increase in property transactions as well as reporting that 33% of homeowners wanted to spend the savings on home improvements, further boosting businesses and jobs.
+The UK government launched this tax break as part of its “Plan for Jobs” in July 2020.
+By September, the government reported a 20% increase in property transactions, alongside a reported 33% of homeowners wanting to spend the savings on home improvements, further boosting businesses and jobs.

-OK, that 20% increase could have been post-lockdown pent up demand.
+Yes, that 20% increase could have been due to post-lockdown pent up demand.
 And yes, most homeowners spend money improving their new homes anyway.
 But you can’t argue that the stamp duty holiday has stimulated the housing market.

 The trouble is, the stamp duty holiday may have over-stimulated the market.

-But as more people try to take advantage of the tax holiday, every part of the home buying industry is struggling to meet demand due to covid restrictions on their operations.
+As more people try to take advantage of the tax holiday, some parts of the home buying industry continue to struggle to meet demand in lockdown which is impacting their operations.
+This means even though the housing market remains open at the moment, conveyancing solicitors in particular are struggling.

 Sellers can use our estate agent tool to find the best local estate agent based on how quickly they sell, how often they achieve asking price, their success rate and more